Tip of the Day

 AUDIT = Accessibility and Universal Design Information Tool

 AUDIT’s are measurement tools created and developed by the ACCESS-ed Project.
 They provide a method to document quantifiable summaries of accessibility and usability features of teaching methods, campus forms and documents, and the built environment.
 Each AUDIT has 2 files.
 The AUDIT itself is an Excel workbook file.
-Instructions and additional detail for scoring specific AUDIT items are provided in an accompanying manual.
-All AUDITs are developed by a team of accessibility and UD specialists.
+Instructions and additional detail for scoring specific AUDIT items are provided in a PDF document.
+All AUDITs are developed by a team of accessibility and universal design specialists.

 All AUDITs have been tested for compatibility with Excel 2004 in Mac OS X and Excel 2003 in Windows XP and Windows Vista.